HarlequinVG/shaders/gameboy_shader/README.md

 Requirements
 --------------

-As of this commit, the requisites to run this shader are as follows:
+As of this commit, the requisites for this shader to run properly are as follows:

 - `video driver` set to `OpenGL` under RetroArch's video settings
-- `integer scaling` `disabled` under RetroArch's video settings
+- `integer scaling` `disabled` under RetroArch's video settings (prevents the border from displaying properly)
+- the display window itself must be non-integer scaled in order for the border to display (set to fullscreen, or drag the corner a little to give it more room)

 If you follow the above two restrictions and the shader still doesn't work, it's like a GPU incompatibility issue.
 These should be worked out in future commits.